Ewan McGregor: Film and television

 Six months prior to his graduation from Guildhall, McGregor began a leading role in Dennis Potter's six-part Channel 4 series Lipstick on Your Collar (1993).
-Not long afterwards, he starred in the BBC adaptation of Scarlet and Black (also 1993) with a young Rachel Weisz and made his film debut in Bill Forsyth's Being Human (1994).
+He then starred in the BBC adaptation of Scarlet and Black (also 1993) with Rachel Weisz and made his film debut in Bill Forsyth's Being Human (1994).
 For his role in the thriller Shallow Grave (also 1994), he won an Empire Award.
 The film was his first collaboration with director Danny Boyle.
 He had a major role in the 1996 Channel 4 comedy-drama film Brassed Off, written and directed by Mark Herman.
 His international breakthrough followed with the role of heroin addict Mark Renton in Boyle's Trainspotting (1996), an adaptation of Irvine Welsh's novel of the same name.

-McGregor played the male romantic lead role in the British film Little Voice (1998).
+In 1998, McGregor played the male romantic lead role in the British film Little Voice, and rockstar Curt Wild in the film Velvet Goldmine directed by Todd Haynes.
 He was cast as the young Obi-Wan Kenobi in the Star Wars prequel trilogy, released between 1999 and 2005.
-Kenobi was originally played by Sir Alec Guinness in the first Star Wars trilogy.
+Kenobi was originally played by Alec Guinness in the first Star Wars trilogy.
 McGregor's uncle, Denis Lawson, had played Wedge Antilles in the original trilogy.
 While the prequels received mixed reviews, McGregor's performance was well received.
 McGregor said making the prequels was difficult, as he had to act mostly against green screens and the dialogue was "not exactly Shakespeare".
 He also stated that the negative reaction to the films had been difficult.

 McGregor starred in Moulin Rouge!
-(2001) as the young poet Christian, who falls in love with the terminally-ill courtesan Satine (Nicole Kidman), for which his performance was widely praised and nabbed McGregor his first Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
+(2001) as the young poet Christian, who falls in love with the terminally-ill courtesan Satine (Nicole Kidman), for which his performance was widely praised and garnered McGregor his first Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
 He also appeared in Ridley Scott's war film Black Hawk Down (2001) as John Grimes.
 He starred alongside Renée Zellweger in Down with Love (2003).
 He also portrayed the younger Edward Bloom in Tim Burton's critically acclaimed film Big Fish (2003) alongside Albert Finney, Jessica Lange, Alison Lohman and Billy Crudup.
 In the same period, he also received critical acclaim for his portrayal of an amoral drifter mixed up with murder in the drama Young Adam (also 2003), which co-starred Tilda Swinton.